Key Takeaways:

 But at its core, the entire process is full of challenges.
 As these apps deal in monetary transactions and personal data, the smallest mistake or negligence can cause a lot of damage.

-Here are the key challenges in stock trading app development:
+Here are the key stock trading app development challenges:

 Challenge 1: Complying With Regulations